liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

 - Full-record single-iteration profiling shows the current acoustic bottleneck is still differentiable propagation: backward `16.93 s` (`59.86%`) and forward `9.83 s` (`34.78%`) of a `28.27 s` measured iteration.
+- Full-record backward operator profiling confirms the earlier small-profile
+  conclusion: backward is dominated by slice/copy/zero/allocation autograd overhead, not a single physical math operator.
+Stop repeating this profile and move to a timestep update feasibility decision.